hturnbull93/makers_notes/skills_workshops/servers_1.md

 end
 ```

-With this server, a loop starts multiple threads to accept multiple clients.
+With this server, a loop starts a threads that awaits the connection to be made.
+Once it is the a new connection is awaited, allowing multiple clients to connect.

 Each client's socket loops through getting words to repeat back, until they say "quit" in which case the socket is closed.